CarlColglazier/carlcolglazier.com/content/_index.md

 image-caption: "A portrait of Carl Colglazier."
 ---

-I am an undergraduate student from Raleigh, North Carolina.

-Rooted in my dual education background in computer science and communication, my goal is to help **make meaningful information useful and accessible** using new media studies, social computing, and computational social science.
+Rooted in my dual education in computer science and communication, I **make meaningful information accessible** using new media, social computing, and computational social science.

-At North Carolina State University, I am a [Caldwell Fellow][caldwell] and [Benjamin Franklin Scholar][bfs].
+At North Carolina State University in Raleigh, I am a senior studying computer science and communication (media).
+I am a [Caldwell Fellow][caldwell] and [Benjamin Franklin Scholar][bfs].

 [caldwell]: https://caldwellfellows.ncsu.edu/ "NC State Alumni Association - Caldwell Fellows"